Estimating the Shannon entropy and (un)certainty relations for design-structured POVMs: On two-sided estimating on the Shannon entropy

-Let us summarize the above observation.
-In points of the range $x\in[0,1]$ sufficiently close to one of the least points we have the result (\ref{yleqg}).
-For intermediate points of the interval, the validity of (\ref{yleqg}) can be checked numerically.
-In effect, for such points the difference $g_{n}(x)-y(x)$ does not take vanishing values.
-Unfortunately, analytical reasons to justify (\ref{yleqg}) for all $x\in[0,1]$ are still not found.
-In addition, coefficients $c_{n}^{(s)}$ increase considerably with growth of $n$.
-For these reasons, we will restrict a consideration for values of $n$ up to $n=15$.
+Substituting $n=2$ gives $g_{2}(x)=-f_{2}(x)=x^{2}-x$ so that $x\ln{x}\leq{g}_{2}(x)$ follows from (\ref{tayln0}).
+For other values of $n$, functions of the form (\ref{gansun}) do not relate to the Taylor scheme.
+The coefficients $c_{n}^{(s)}$ increase considerably with growth of $n$.
+It is generally suitable to consider only moderate values of $n$.
 With $n=15$, the difference between the sides of (\ref{yleqg}) is less than one thousandth of the maximum of $|x\ln{x}|$ in the interval $x\in[0,1]$.
-Hence, further increasing of $n$ cannot lead to any noticeable improvements of accuracy.
-To visualize the picture, we plot $y(x)$, $-f_{n}(x)$ and $g_{n}(x)$ versus $x\in[0,1]$ for $n=3,5,7$ in Fig. \ref{fig1}.
-We have chosen these values, since examples of quantum designs for $t=3,5,7$ will be discussed in the next section.
-At fixed $n$, curves of the right box improve approximation for relatively small $x$ without introducing considerable errors in a left vicinity of the point $x=1$.
-For $n=3$, both the estimates are not very good in comparison with other ones.
+At fixed $n$, the polynomial $g_{n}(x)$ improves an approximation for relatively small $x$ without introducing considerable errors in a left vicinity of the point $x=1$.

-Now, we are in position to formulate another two-sided estimate on the Shannon entropy.
-The following estimate from below takes place due to (\ref{yleqg}):